A list will do you good and keep your brain sane

 Doing the contents of the list are important as well and prioritizing what needs to be done now.
 But the act or habit of writing things down, in one place, regardless of the task is what is very important to keeping your mind healthy so that you can “do” what is on the list.

-I know you will find more time and feel more mentally capable of tackling all tasks you want to do…so long as you have them on your list.
+Your list will do you good.
+You will find more time and feel more mentally capable of tackling all tasks you want to do.

 Do you keep a list?
 In what ways does it help you?